 Like any voice mail account, it can be checked from any phone.
 Clients receive their local phone number, set up their greeting, and begin giving it to employers, landlords and family.
 Even for people with cell phones, a Community Voice Mail number can be a major asset when, for example, cell phone minutes run out.
 Community Voice Mail is entirely free to the user.
-Each year, when we measure results, consistently 76% of Community Voice Mail users reach one or more of their goals within 6-8 months.

 The Coalition manages this service by specific request from local homeless service providers; if you are currently homeless and need this service, click here to locate a service provider who may request the service for you.

 The ongoing success and expansion of Community Voice Mail hinges on caring people who will step up to ensure it is available in our community.
 Would you like to help provide this invaluable service?

 It costs just $36 a year to support one voice mail user.
 Consider supporting one person or more by making an annual, quarterly or monthly recurring gift.
 See donation options.